TranslatorSRI/CQS/README.md

 The initial implememtation plan for the CQS can be found here: https://github.com/NCATSTranslator/Clinical-Data-Committee-Tracking-Voting/issues/17.

-Please refer to the [wiki](https://github.com/TranslatorSRI/CQS/wiki) for more detailed technical documentation (to be added).
+Please refer to the [wiki](https://github.com/TranslatorSRI/CQS/wiki) for more detailed technical documentation.